 We briefly review the general theory of lattices in solvable Lie groups.
 See \cite{raghunathan} for a general reference, and \cite{segalbook} for the theory of polycyclic groups. \begin{definition} A group $\Gamma$ is {\em polycyclic} if there is a subnormal series

 so that $\Gamma_i / \Gamma_{i-1}$ is cyclic for each $i$. \end{definition} The {\em Hirsch number} of $\Gamma$, denoted $\rank(\Gamma)$, is the number of $i$ such that $\Gamma_i / \Gamma_{i-1}$ is infinite cyclic.
 Hirsch number is independent of choice of such subnormal series, and is invariant under passage to finite index subgroups.
 Every polycyclic group contains a finite index subgroup admitting a subnormal series (\ref{polycyclicseries}) such that each $\Gamma_i / \Gamma_{i-1}$ is infinite cyclic.
-Call such a group {\em strongly polycyclic}.
-It is a theorem of Wang that every lattice in a simply-connected solvable Lie group is strongly polycyclic.
+Such a group is called {\em strongly polycyclic}.
+It is well-known that every lattice in a connected, simply-connected solvable Lie group is strongly polycyclic.

 Every polycyclic group $\Gamma$ admits a unique maximal normal nilpotent subgroup, called the {\em Fitting subgroup}, denoted $\Fitt(\Gamma)$.
 If $\Gamma$ is a strongly polycyclic group, then $\Fitt(\Gamma)$ is isomorphic to a lattice in a simply-connected nilpotent Lie group $N$.
-By Theorem \ref{nilrigidity}, conjugation extends to a representation $\tilde \sigma : \Gamma \to \Aut(N)$.
+By Theorem \ref{nilrigidity} conjugation extends to a representation $\tilde \sigma : \Gamma \to \Aut(N)$.
 If $\mathfrak{n}$ is the Lie algebra of $N$, then by identifying $\Aut(N)$ with $\Aut(\nn) \subseteq \GL(\mathfrak{n})$ we have a representation $\sigma : \Gamma \to \GL(\nn)$. \begin{proposition}[{\cite[4.10]{raghunathan}}] Let $\Gamma$ be strongly polycyclic, and $\sigma : \Gamma \to \GL(\nn)$ as above.
 Then